MicrosoftDocs/Dynamics-365-Operations.nb-no/core/get-started/glossary.md

 ###### <a name="product-dimension"></a>**produktdimensjon**

-Størrelse, farge eller konfigurasjon produktet attributtene som brukes til... konfigurasjon av \financial-dimensions\dimension-based.
+Størrelse-, farge- eller konfigurasjonsproduktattributtene som brukes for ..\financial-dimensions\dimension-based konfigurasjon.

 ###### <a name="product-family"></a>**produktfamilie**